About Body Positive Cornell

 - is a community that fosters body acceptance

-- provides empirically-based, weight-neutral information about health
+- provides evidence-based, weight-neutral information about health

-- challenges discrimination based on size and/or appearance
+- challenges discrimination based on size and / or appearance

 - is a force for positive social change at Cornell